 At 8mm x 1.4mm, our mini-chips are even smaller!
 Due to their reduced size we recommend they are only implanted into miniature breeds and small species.

 The microchips require no batteries at they use RFID (Radio Frequency Identification Device) technology, which is passive until activated by a scanner, and remain operative for the lifetime of your pet.
 They work instantly, are biocompatible, impermeable and chemically stable.
-Owner and pet details are registered by the implanter and with Petlog, the Kennel Club’s database of microchipped pets.
+Owner and pet details are registered by the implanter and with the Chipworks database.

 Microchipping your pet